xLeachimx/masteroids/design/gameplay.md

   - Small asteroids have 6 sections
 - The Player will initially spawn in the center of the screen with the point of the ship facing at 0 degrees on the unit circle.
 - The Player will be able to fire a pellet which will travel from the front of their ship
+- Player pellets will despawn when they hit the edge of the screen

 ## Secondary Mechanics